Shasthojoy/pages/README.md

 ## Authors

-So far, democratech's website is being developed and maintained by
+So far, pages is being developed and maintained by
 * [Thibauld Favre](https://twitter.com/thibauld)
-* Feel free to join us... hmmm... 'me' so far :)
+* Feel free to contribute by checking the [issues opened](https://github.com/democratech/pages/issues)... we're waiting for you :)

 ## Backers